eserie/wax-ml/README.md

 collaborate with the pandas, xarray and [Astropy](https://www.astropy.org/) teams to further develop the time manipulation tools in WAX-ML (see "WEP1" in `WEP.md`).

-## pandas and xarray accessors
+### pandas and xarray accessors

-WAX-ML implements pandas and xarray accessors to ease the usage of machine-learning algorithms implemented with Haiku functions** on high-level data APIs :
+WAX-ML implements pandas and xarray accessors to ease the usage of machine-learning algorithms implemented with functions implemented with Haiku modules on high-level data APIs :
 - pandas's `DataFrame` and `Series`
 - xarray's `Dataset` and `DataArray`.